Through Military Health and Resilience, we are co-creating solutions to address health needs for our military community.

 I don’t eat.
 It’s as simple as that.
 If my kids need food and there’s no money till payday, I don’t eat.
 It’s not a hard equation to work out.

 While social determinants of health are social and economic conditions that impact our health, they are also influenced by other factors, like health behaviors – which include tobacco and alcohol use.
 Military service members and their families typically have a higher propensity to use tobacco and alcohol than the civilian population.
 There may be several reasons for this – high combat exposure, transitions, social events or financial stress.
-The Office of Population Health aims to support the whole person, both physically and behaviorally, through their journey with tobacco and alcohol use.
+Military Health and Resilience aims to support the whole person, both physically and behaviorally, through their journey with tobacco and alcohol use.

 [Financial stress] is nearly debilitating for me, as a spouse, and causes a lot of stress for my Veteran, which leads to self-medicating with alcohol and isolation.